Is the OTR of porous air diffusers really high?

 when comparing the ‘required air volume’ submitted to customers by each company.

 It is clear when you look at the calculation formula submitted by E company.

 While E company advertises a high OTR for the public, it is multiplied by 1/2 in calculating the required air volume.

-In other words, it actually calculates with half the OTR.
+In other words, it is actually calculated with half the OTR.

-Due to low efficiency of a rubber porous air diffuser, the DO didn’t rise sufficiently and the wastewater treatment conditions became bad.
+Due to the low efficiency of the rubber porous air diffusers, the DO did not rise sufficiently and the wastewater treatment conditions became bad

 *BOD value : IN 3,000mg/L *MLSS : 12,000~13,000mg/L *Water depth of aeration tank : 4.0m